urwid/urwid/docs/tutorial/index.rst

 BoxPudding is a box widget.
 Pudding will render as much "Pudding" as will fit in a single row, and BoxPudding will render as much "Pudding" as will fit into the entire area given.

-It is not strictly necessary to inherit from :class:`~urwid.widget.BoxWidget` or :class:`~urwid.widget.FlowWidget`, but doing so does add some documentation to your code.

 Note that the rows and render methods' focus parameter must have a default value of False.
 Also note that for flow widgets the number of rows returned by